Internet-lab/LinuxPC/README.md

      sudo hostnamectl set-hostname PC1
      ```

-  - The script `makeLiveCD.sh` is in the `~/LinuxPC` directory you cloned from git in section 2.
+  - The script `makeLiveCD.sh` is in the `~/LinuxPC` directory you cloned from git repository in section 2.
 Change to this directory with the command

    ```
    cd ~/LinuxPC